justanothercloudguy-hue/aws-secure-infrastructure-project/docs/security-controls.md

 I don't yet fully understand every attack vector that could exist in this setup but this is my current thinking.
 I expect my understanding of blast radius to deepen as I continue building and studying.

 ---

+## Monitoring and Logging

+### What I'm Logging and Why

+Three monitoring services are active in this build:

+**CloudTrail** captures every API call and console action made in the AWS account — who did what, when, and from where.
+This is what allowed me to detect both break and fix scenarios in this project.
+Without CloudTrail there would be no record of the security group change or the IAM role modification.

+**CloudWatch** monitors the health and performance of resources — CPU utilization, instance status checks, and ALB unhealthy host counts.
+Alarms are configured to trigger SNS notifications when thresholds are breached.
+This removes the need to manually check each service and creates a centralized view of infrastructure health.

+**GuardDuty** provides threat detection by analyzing CloudTrail logs, VPC flow logs, and DNS logs for suspicious behavior.
+It runs in the background passively — no configuration needed beyond enabling it.

+Together these three services mean nothing happens in this infrastructure without a record of it.
+That's the foundation of operational visibility.